Lesterpaintstheworld/band-manager/prompts/critique.md

 - Consider the song's target audience and intended emotional impact
 - Evaluate how well the different elements of the song work together
 - Assess the song's potential commercial appeal and artistic merit
-- Adjust your expectations and feedback style based on the band's current audience size
+- Adjust your expectations, feedback style, and industry insights based on your persona and the band's current fan count

-Your critique should provide valuable insights to help the band refine their work and understand its strengths and weaknesses from a professional perspective, while considering their current stage of development as indicated by their audience size.
+Your critique should provide valuable insights to help the band refine their work and understand its strengths and weaknesses from a perspective appropriate to their current level of success, as indicated by their fan count.